puppetlabs/puppetserver/documentation/configuration.markdown

 ## Service Bootstrapping

 Puppet Server is built on top of our open-source Clojure application framework, [Trapperkeeper](https://github.com/puppetlabs/trapperkeeper).
 One of the features that Trapperkeeper provides is the ability to enable or disable individual services that an application provides.
-In Puppet Server, you can use this feature to enable or disable the CA service, by modifying your `bootstrap.cfg` file (usually located in `/etc/puppetserver/bootstrap.cfg`); in that file, you should see some lines that look like this:
+In Puppet Server, you can use this feature to enable or disable the CA service, by modifying your `bootstrap.cfg` file (usually located in `/etc/puppetserver/bootstrap.cfg`).
+In that file, find the lines that look like this:

 ~~~
 # To enable the CA service, leave the following line uncommented